Liverpool Airport Taxi and Transfers

 |14 Seater Minibus (12 or 14 passengers, depending on luggage)||£90-£100||£175+|

-* Please note that these prices are only estimates as of March 2018.
+* Please note that these prices are only estimates.
 Fares can vary depending on routes, taxi firm rates and time of journey.
 Please contact a firm directly for a quotation.

 John Lennon sits on the outskirts of the city, eight miles from the city centre, and a stone’s throw from Runcorn and Widnes in the east.
 In an ordinary saloon taxi, the trip from the airport to the town centre would normally cost around £30 depending on what service you use.

 The journey should take between 20 – 40 minutes, depending on traffic of course!